 Traditionally, seniors have had three choices for funding the possibility of needing pay to help for chronic illness and professional care.
 Self-funding these expenses with personal savings, ultimately utilizing the government welfare programs, or purchasing insurance with existing income.
 Now there is a fourth choice available – taking advantage of the opportunities offered by reverse mortgage programs.

-Proceeds from a reverse mortgage loan for paying long-term care insurance are typically set up as a monthly income to ensure money is available through the life of the policyholder.
+Proceeds from a reverse mortgage loan for paying LTC insurance are typically set up as a monthly income to ensure money is available through the life of the policyholder.

-The American Homeownership and Economic Opportunity Act of 2000 (H.R.5640) signed into law on December 27, 2000, supports the use of reverse mortgage proceeds for both long term care and long-term care insurance.
+The American Home ownership and Economic Opportunity Act of 2000 (H.R.5640) signed into law on December 27, 2000, supports the use of reverse mortgage proceeds for both LTC and LTC insurance.

 The purpose of the following example is to show the advantages available to a senior homeowner to fund a long-term care (LTC) insurance policy with a reverse mortgage.
 While the premiums for LTC insurance may be considered high when paid out of a senior’s current income, these same premiums become far less significant when compared to the value of a typical senior’s home.

 In the following example, a 65-year old has qualified

 for a LTC insurance policy with these benefits: monthly payouts, lifetimes payouts, lump sum over 2 tears, very little credit qualifications, power of attorney’s accepted.

 If the same 65-year old accessed some of the equity in his home, through the utilization of a reverse mortgage, he would receive an initial loan with the following attributes:

 *************These are rates that are close, but the rates change weekly, so we may not be able to offer you these rates.
 This is more for example purposes.